Coronavirus (COVID-19) update

 All classroom sessions have been suspended following government advice.

-We are working hard to develop online courses which will be free for you to access by mid to late April.
+Meanwhile you can access free online courses.
 To see details of these courses visit the adult and community learning courses listing website.

 What do I need to participate in online courses?